Shadowborn/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express gives us more HTTP methods and middleware helping us to create API's quicker and with less of a hassle.

 - [ ] Describe Middleware?

+    Middleware is often code you need but don't know where to put.
+So creating middleware allows us to execute any code as well as make changes to the "Homies" or "the request and response objects. req/res"

 - [ ] Describe a Resource?

+    With RESTful API's EVERYTHING is a resource.
+You can access resources with unique URI's, and management of resources is done through HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    200 status code's indicate a successful request.
+Helping the client to recognize when an action was successful.

 - [ ] How can we partition our application into sub-applications?

+    Using express.
+We can separate our applications into different endpoints.
+For example =

+        const server = express();
+        server.use(express.json());
+        server.use('/projects', projectRouter);
+        server.use('/actions', actionRouter);

 ## Project Setup